-^{29/} Needless to say, the Court's rejection of a government stance of benevolent neutrality toward segregation in private schools, and the contrast between the holdings of Norwood and Board of Education v.
+29/ Needless to say, the Court's rejection of a government stance of benevolent neutrality toward segregation in private schools, and the contrast between the holdings of Norwood and Board of Education v.
 Allen, 392 U.S. 236 (1968), are fatal to the reliance of Petitioners and Respondent on Walz v.
 Tax Commission, 397 U.S. 664 (1970), for the formalistic proposition that tax exemptions are not to be considered state aid.
-Furthermore, Petitioners' paive distinction between "passive" refraining from taxation and "active" state aid is not even valid in the Establishment Clause context.
-Committee for Public Education and Religious Liberty v.
+Furthermore, Petitioners' naive distinction between "passive" refraining from taxation and "active" state aid is not even valid in the Establishment Clause context.
+See Committee for Public Education and Religious Liberty v.
 Nyquist, 413 U.S. 756, 791-94 (1973).

-constitutionally prohibited if it has a 'significant tendency to facilitate, reinforce, and support private discrimination.'
+constitutionally prohibited if it has a 'significant tenden y to facilitate, reinforce, and support private discrimination.'

-The tax exemptions demanded by

-Petitioners in these cases would constitute massive government subsidies to segregated education, dwarfing the textbook loan program condemned in hundreds of thousands of dollars in un employment and social security taxes, as well as excise taxes on fuels and telephone service, 30/ and they would be eligible for preferred mailing rates.
-31/
+The tax exemptions demanded by Petitioners in these cases would constitute massive government subsidies to segregated education, dwarfing the textbook loan program condemned in Norwood.
+Petitioners would be free of hundreds of thousands of dollars in unemployment and social security taxes, as well as excise taxes on fuels and telephone service, $\frac{30}{}$ and they would be eligible for preferred mailing rates. $\frac{31}{}$ The availability of "charitable" contribution deductions would create powerful incentives for donors to contribute to Petitioners, affording matching grants from the Treasury while reducing the donors' income, estate and gift tax liability. $\frac{32}{}$ All of these would be special favors granted by Congress as a reward to Petitioners for providing educational services in competition with the public schools. $\frac{33}{}$

-Norwood.
-Petitioners would be free of

-The availability of "charitable" contri-

-^{30/} See I.R.C. §§ 4041(g), 4253(j).
+30/ See I.R.C. §§ 4041(g), 4253(j).

-^{31/} See 39 C.F.R.
+31/ See 39 C.F.R.
 Parts 132, 134.
 Price discrimination in mailing rates, like the lower rate of unemployment taxation authorized by I.R.C. § 3309(a)(2), constitutes an actual government subsidy of a specific service, and is not a mere "refraining from taxation" even on Petitioners' own theory.